• Home

 Take a break from the hectic, chaotic frenzy of everyday life to have fun, socialize, and exercise to beautiful music.
 Take advantage of the opportunity to explore the figures, styling and floor patterns of historical and contemporary ECD.

 If you’ve never heard of English country dancing, you're in good company.
-But if you've watched Pride and Prejudice on TV, or Sense and Sensibility or Emma at the movies, you have indeed seen it.
+But if you've watched Sanditon, Bridgerton or Pride and Prejudice on TV, or Sense and Sensibility or Emma at the movies, you have indeed seen it.
 But fear not - English Country Dancing (ECD) is not the obscure relic you might think it to be!
 While this traditional form of dance has been around for several hundred years, it's still thriving today.
 English country dancing is enjoyed all over the United States, and indeed, the world.

 Why Do People Love ECD?